 Companies also might establish new subsidiaries or other entities, not as a means of expansion, but as a means of disposing of a portion of their existing operations through outright sale or a transfer of ownership to existing shareholders or others.
-In some cases, companies have used this approach to dispose of a segment of operations that no longer fits well with the overall FYI mission of the company.
-In other cases, this approach has been used as a means of disposing of unprofitable operations or to gain regulatory or shareholder approval of a proposed merger with another company.
+In some cases, companies have used this approach in disposing of a segment of operations that no longer fits well with the overall mission of the company.
+In other cases, this As of this writing (March 2012), Kraft is planning to spin off its to focus on its grocery business and other strategic goals.

+\$32 billion snack business, presumably as a means of allowing Kraft approach has been used as a means of disposing of unprofitable operations or to gain regulatory or shareholder approval of a proposed merger with another company.
 A spin-off occurs when the ownership of a newly created or existing subsidiary is distributed to the parent's stockholders without the stockholders surrendering any of their stock in the parent company.
 Thus, the company divests itself of the subsidiary because it is owned by the company's shareholders after the spin-off.
+A split-off occurs when the subsidiary's shares are exchanged for shares of the parent, thereby leading to a reduction in the parent company's outstanding shares.
+Although the two divestiture types are similar, the splitoff could result in one set of the former parent shareholders exchanging their shares for those of the divested subsidiary.
+Although a transfer of ownership to one or more unrelated parties normally results in a taxable transaction, properly designed transfers of ownership to existing shareholders generally qualify as nontaxable exchanges.